gabrielfiorotti/gabrielfiorotti/README.md

 - 🧑🏻‍💻  Frontend Developer at [DEFEND](https://helpusdefend.com/)

-- 📝  I’m always studying, trying to improve my knowledge and learn new skills.
-At the moment, learning React.
+- 📝  I’m always trying to improve my knowledge and learn new skills.
+At the moment, studying React.

 - 🚀  How to reach me: gab.fiorotti@gmail.com